Find information per region

-Yes, it is possible in Portugal to bring court proceedings via the internet, and specific IT applications have been set up for the purpose: the Citius platform and the Inventory Proceedings Management Platform.
+Yes, it is possible in Portugal to bring court proceedings via the internet, and specific IT applications have been set up for such purpose: Citius (IT platform supporting the activities of the courts) and the Inventory Proceedings Management Platform.

 Citius